Oakwood mutiny

 An official investigation was launched afterwards.
-A final report released in October of the same year identified the coup leaders, as well as underscoring the need for the modernization of the Philippine military.
-Trillanes ran and ultimately won a seat for senator in the 2007 elections under the Genuine Opposition coalition, despite being in prison.
-He attempted another coup against Arroyo in 2007, but it also failed.
+A final report released in October of the same year identified the mutiny leaders, as well as underscoring the need for the modernization of the AFP.
+While detained, Trillanes wrote a thesis in 2004 on how to prevent future military interventions based on his analysis of Arroyo administration policies.
+He later ran and won a seat for senator in the 2007 elections under the Genuine Opposition coalition, despite being in prison.
+He attempted another mutiny against Arroyo in 2007, but it also failed.
 He was later released in 2010 following an executive order issued by Arroyo.
 Meanwhile, Gambala and eight other rebel officials were later given a presidential pardon in 2008 upon their admission of guilt.
 They were discharged from military service after pleading guilty on the military tribunal.

 Background

-The Fact Finding Commission
+The Fact-Finding Commission

 According to the report of the post-mortem Fact Finding Commission chaired by Florentino P. Feliciano, a retired Supreme Court justice, "the incidents leading to the mutiny were not spontaneous, but a mere alternative plan to an overarching plot to overthrow the government".
 The finding disproved the initial claim made by Trillanes before the commission that the forceful occupation of the Oakwood Service Apartments by the Magdalo Group was "unplanned and spontaneous".

 Further findings gathered by the commission revealed that extensive planning and preparations for several months had preceded the events of July 27, 2003.
 "Gripe sessions" were held among military personnel sought to be recruited, which included the dissemination and discussion of copies of the "National Recovery Program" (NRP) authored by Col. Gregorio Honasan (retired), and a document entitled "The Last Revolution".
 Bloodletting meetings and the taking of an "Oath of Loyalty" by the recruits were conducted.
 The purchase of flags, armbands, uniforms, backpacks and other rebel paraphernalia, including telecommunications equipment and vehicles were also taking place.

-A photograph taken in one of these meetings, which was released to the press by the Presidential Security Group (PSG), shows Trillanes and a person who appears to be Honasan standing before the Philippine flag and a flag or streamer with the Magdalo countersign.
+A photograph taken in one of these meetings, which was released to the press by the Presidential Security Group (PSG), showed Trillanes and a person believed to be Honasan standing before the Philippine flag and a flag or streamer with the Magdalo countersign.

-In the period between July until December 2002, word had begun to randomly spread about military personnel who were disseminating spurious queries about grievances within the Armed Forces of the Philippines (AFP).
-Reports were leaked about a rebel force called the "Reform the Armed Forces Movement" or "RAM", constituted by maverick junior officers and discontented enlisted personnel.
+From July to December 2002, word began to spread about military personnel who were disseminating spurious queries about grievances within the Armed Forces of the Philippines (AFP).
+Reports were leaked involving the Reform the Armed Forces Movement (RAM), constituted by maverick junior officers and discontented enlisted personnel.
 These reports were submitted to Brig.
 Gen. Victor Corpus, confirmed by a later investigation that secret meetings were taking place among the insurgents; being held in Metro Manila, Central Luzon, and Mindanao.